Aaron-Bopp/TIM/40_Evergreens/Searching for THE answer is dangerous.md

 [[Humans are primarily irrational, illogical, emotional beings]], so ingraining a belief is much easier than removing it, especially when this belief is built in childhood.
-^[[[Children make wide assumptions about the world]]] This is why [[Stereotype|stereotypes]] are so dangerous: [[Stereotyping has the pyschological goal of comprehension and self-enhancement]], but once you have steretyped something, you are less likely to accept new information about that thing.
+^[[[Children make wide assumptions about the world]]] This is why [[Stereotype|stereotypes]] are so dangerous: [[Stereotyping has the psychological goal of comprehension and self-enhancement]], but once you have steretyped something, you are less likely to accept new information about that thing.

 ### <hr class="footnote"/>